milehighguy-dev/receipt-cruncher/README.md

 run the container:
 `docker run -d -p 8080:8080 --name receipt-app-container receipt-app`

+Wait a few seconds for it to spin up.
-then you can reach the container on port 8080 at http://localhost:8080 you can use my provided postman test collection in the /postman folder
+Then you can reach the container on port 8080 at http://localhost:8080 You can use my provided postman test collection in the /postman folder

 to stop the container:
 `docker stop receipt-app-container`